I’ve written often about how the best investors beat the market.

 Those that don’t… don’t.

-We saw this a few months ago when the last original Dow Jones Industrial component, General Electric (NYSE: GE), was dropped from the index.
+We saw this in June 2018 when the last original Dow Jones Industrial component, General Electric (NYSE: GE), was dropped from the index after more than a century.

 Hard as it may be to believe, someday other corporations will replace market leaders like Apple (Nasdaq: AAPL), Amazon (Nasdaq: AMZN), Netflix (Nasdaq: NFLX) and Google’s parent, Alphabet (Nasdaq: GOOG).